Learn how to make your winter BBQ a success. Use these cold-weather grilling tips for a taste of summer all winter long.

 Grilling in the Rain

-Although it may seem counterintuitive to grill in the rain, there’s actually plenty you can do to stay dry while doing so.
+It might seem counterintuitive to grill in the rain, but there’s plenty you can do to stay dry while doing so.
 First, think coverage.
 For starters, a properly anchored patio umbrella is an inexpensive solution.
 Or, you can purchase or build a BBQ canopy.
 If you really want to go all in, consider a retractable awning or permanent, covered grilling station.
-While the latter two options are more expensive, the upside is both can increase your property value.
+While the latter two options are more expensive, the upside is both can increase your property value—and your grilling experience.

 Grilling in the Wind

-Attempting to grill burgers during gusty weather is an unpleasant—and, usually futile—experience.
+Attempting to grill burgers during gusty weather is an unpleasant—and usually futile—experience.
 So, if you’re trying to grill in the wind, create a windbreak to provide the needed protection.
-Setting up a basic wall or wind block is an easy DIY project.
-All you’ll need is a sheet of plywood (or similar material) to stop the wind.
+Setting up a basic wall or wind block is a simple DIY project—all you’ll need is a sheet of plywood (or similar material) to act as a windbreak.
 Just make sure it’s stable enough to not endanger your grill, or anyone near it.

 Grilling in the Snow

-Before even pressing the ignitor, first assess wind direction and then position your grill, accordingly.
-Turn any vents away from the grill and ensure it’s positioned at least 10 feet from any structure or flammable objects.
+Before even pressing the ignitor, first assess wind direction and then position your grill accordingly.
+Turn any vents away from the grill and ensure to position it at least 10 feet from any structure or flammable objects.
 Once lit, always lift the lid carefully so heat and/or food aren’t lost during a gust.

 Maintaining Grill Temperature

-Another important cold-weather grilling tip is to be mindful of heat loss during windy or rainy conditions.
+When cold-weather grilling, make sure you’re mindful of heat loss during windy or rainy conditions.
 If using a charcoal grill, plan on having extra charcoal—and, getting an early start—to maintain its temperature.
-When it comes to gas grills, their burners can often times be blown out by strong winds.
+With gas grills, their burners can often be blown out by strong winds.
 Should this occur, simply turn off the gas and open the lid before relighting.

 Insulating Your Grill

 Another important cold-weather grilling tip involves using insulation to more permanently and reliably protect your grill.
 Because snow and cold cause grills to lose heat quickly, properly insulating them is a must.
-Either purchase a cold-weather jacket from your grill’s manufacturer, or build one yourself using flame-resistant materials like bricks.
+Either purchase a cold-weather jacket from your grill’s manufacturer, or build one yourself using flame-resistant materials.

 So, get out there and show Mother Nature what being a die-hard grillmaster’s all about.
-(Oh, but just don’t forget to bundle up before you fire up!)
+(Just don’t forget to bundle up before you fire up!)